 Data on categorical variables were reported as frequencies and percentages.
-Continuous variables were described as means +/- standard deviations, along with median values and ranges.
+Continuous variables were described as means \pm standard deviations, along with median values and ranges.
 Summary statistics were reported on the whole cohort and by type of chemo.
-Statistical significance was reported using Chi-square or the Fisher Exact test for categorical variables, and T-test for continuous data.
+Statistical significance was reported using Chi-squared or the Fisher exact test for categorical variables, and t-test for continuous data.

-The Kaplan-Meier method was used to estimate the probability of overall survival, disease free survival, bladder recurrence and cystectomy free survival while the log-rank test was used for significance testing between groups.
+The Kaplan-Meier method was used to estimate the probability of OS, disease-free survival, bladder recurrence, and cystectomy free survival, while the log-rank test was used for significance testing between groups.
 Cox regression modelling was used to identify significant independent predictors of the aforementioned time to event outcomes.
-Competing risks approach was used to estimate the probability of cause-specific death, and Gray's test was used to report significance between groups.
-Competing risks regression was used to report independent predictors of cause specific survival.
+Competing risks approach was used to estimate the probability of causespecific death, and Gray's test was used to report significance between groups.
+Competing risks regression was used to report independent predictors of cause-specific survival.